kushal1o1/Zylo/README.md

 <p align="center">
   <b>ZYLO is built using Django and Tailwind CSS to create a professional and responsive landing website .</b>
+  <a href= "https://zylo-f67e.onrender.com/annonmind">Click Here to see Example Site Created</a>
 </p>

 <p align="center">